av-mae-uf/av1tenth-docs/docs/assistance/cheatsheet.rst

 Cheat Sheet
 ===========
-This page will serve as an area to easily access commands, snippets of codes for Git, ROS2 and Bash command line.
+This page will serve as an area to easily access commands, snippets of codes for Git, ROS 2 and Bash command line.
 These will be commands that we find useful or use often.
 If there is something that you think will be useful to you or your classmates, let us know and we will add it in.

 Command Line